okfn/opendatasurvey/templates/faq.md

 * Postcodes / Zipcodes
 * Emissions of pollutants

+There's more information on each of these on the Census site - just click the "i" icon next to the dataset name on a country overview page (such as [Canada's overview page](http://2013.census.okfn.org/country/overview/Canada/))

+### How reliable is the Census?

+The information in the Census is collected by open data experts around the world including the Open Knowledge Foundation Network’s Open Government Working Group.
+The Census data undergoes a process of peer review and evidence checking to ensure high quality results.

 ### What about the City Census?
 We are currently expanding and improving the Open Data Census and are currently focusing on the Country Census.
 The City Census is still running on the older system and is due for update later.
 This means City Census results are not currently being reviewed.
 More detailed plans for the update will be announced shortly.

+### What about the 2012 Census?

+Right now we're focussed on the 2013 Census and so the information on the site and in this FAQ mostly is about 2013.
+In 2012 we looked at fewer datasets and some of the details of methodology were a little different.

 ## Submitting information to the Census